north2arctic/north2arctic.github.io/_posts/2021-04-04-lingering-winter.md

 <figure>
         <img src="/assets/images/04-04/perfect.jpg">
         <figcaption>
-        Paddling in the Behm canal under perfect conditions.
+        Paddling in the Behm canal in perfect conditions.
 A few minutes earlier an orca swam by us.
         </figcaption>
     </figure>